ShaheenHossain/eaglelite14/addons/stock/doc/stock.rst

 This makes it possible to create long chains.
 For example, an MTS product with pick pack ship, will start with the confirmation of a sales order.
 This will create a procurement, which will create a move from Output to Customers with procurement method "Apply procurement rules".
 This will create procurement in Output.
 This will continue like this until the procurement in Pack creates a stock move, which will have "Take from stock" instead.

-<< Illustrate one from the chains from the Google Doc or the presentation of 2014 Open Days (see slideshare.net) shows this (and also how it is configured using routes)